CarelGreylin/LinkedList/README.md

 # Instructions For Use

-To run the tests simply run:
+**On Linux run:**
 ```
 sh RunTests.sh
 ```
-in a Linux terminal.
 It may take a while to run.
-This is because of the Catch2 testing suite being very slow not my code :)
+This is because of the Catch2 testing suite being very slow to compile not my code :)

-On Windows, run:
+**On Windows, run:**
 ```
 g++ src/TestLinkedList.cpp src/LinkedList.cpp -o tests.exe
 ```